-“You are dying” is the cruelest thing that anyone could say to another person, and this is exactly what a doctor is saying to a patient when he or she gives a terminal diagnosis, followed by a prognosis of how long a person is expected to live.
+“You are dying” is the saddest thing that anyone could say to another person, and this is exactly what a doctor is saying to a patient when he or she gives a terminal diagnosis, followed by a prognosis of how long a person is expected to live.

 Whether the prognosis is for one month, six months or a year, the emotional impact for the patient and their loved ones is the same, and from that point onward, the thought of impending death weighs heavily on their mind.

-And this brings the question of prognosis to the forefront: When someone has been diagnosed with an incurable cancer, do they really need to be told when they are expected to die?
+And this brings the question of prognosis to the forefront: When someone has been diagnosed with incurable cancer, do they really need to be told when they are expected to die?

 Doctors Don’t Have to Tell

 The answer to this question is no; there is no law that states that a doctor has to give a terminally ill patient an estimate of how long they have to live.
 The fact remains that no matter whether they tell the patient or not, it will not make a difference in the outcome.

 This aside, there are cancer patients who want to know how long they are expected to live and will request this information from their doctor.

 Their reasons for wanting to know their life expectancy can be varied, but most often it is because they want to put their affairs in order.

 On the other hand, there are also cancer patients who do not wish to know how long they are expected to live and have no intention of asking the doctor for this information.

 The reasons for patients not wanting to know their prognosis can also be varied.
 It could be that they are not yet ready to accept that they are dying and choose to live in hope of a cure.
 Or it could be that they accept that they are going to die from their disease eventually, but don’t want the expected time of their death to be hanging over their head.